ianozsvald/python_template_with_config/README.md

-# Example project in a package using modules, tests, logging and configurations
+# Example Python project in a package using modules, tests, logging and configurations

 This is a template for a Python 3.4+ project including: